 Benefits: Because it’s collected straight from your target audience, first-party metrics are considered the most valuable and cost-effective type of data to collect and manage.
 They’re also most useful for predicting future buying behavior, especially when triangulated with second and third-party data to further personalize marketing messaging and content.
 That’s why retailers like Amazon, Walmart, and more are increasingly leveraging first-party data to make cross-channel marketing messaging more seamless and relevant.

 Case in point: Walmart processes vast amounts of internal and external data to analyze a range of complex business questions, which they use to drive real-time pricing and inventory decisions.

-Co-marketing agreements where a non-competitive business might share their customer profiles with your business because it’s mutually beneficial to target the same customers;
+- Co-marketing agreements where a non-competitive business might share its customer profiles with your business because it’s mutually beneficial to target the same customers;